cirrusidentity/ssp-proxy-tutorial/3_Proxy_Setup/README.md

 </details>

 Now confirm it works by visiting the [test auth](https://service.tutorial.stack-dev.cirrusidentity.com/simplesaml/module.php/core/authenticate.php?as=default-sp) of the SP from part 1, and select the Proxy IdP.
 This will then make an `AuthNRequest` to the proxy, which will show its own discovery page (that looks identical).
-Pick the tutorial idp and authenticatie.
+Pick the tutorial idp and authenticate.
 If everything was successful then you'll end up back on the original SP with some attributes displayed.

 # Authproc